GROwen/docs/project-grants.md

 1. Complete draft application in RGMS

 Complete the draft application in [RGMS](http://www.rgms.nhmrc.gov.au/).
-A pre-formatted Microsoft Word [template](http://www.nhmrc.gov.au/_files_nhmrc/file/grants/apply/projects/2015/final_2016_pg_grant_proposal_template.docx) for the Grant Proposal should be downloaded from the NHMRC website.
+A pre-formatted Microsoft Word [template (revised version released)](https://www.nhmrc.gov.au/_files_nhmrc/file/grants/apply/development/2015/grant_proposal_template_-_2016_december_project_grants.docx) for the Grant Proposal should be downloaded from the NHMRC website.
 Applicants must use this template to complete their Grant Proposal.

 1. Email a 'Review ready' application to RIC